Hate reading? Get a rundown with this video guide!

 Once you've prototyped the deck, you're ready to start playing games and refining the list.
 Key factors include:

-(1) Are you consistently setting up your Pokémon?
-If not, add more item cards like Ultra Ball and Poké Pad to find them or Supporters that draw many cards such as Lillie's Determination.
+(1) Can you consistently set up your Pokémon?
+If not, add Items like Ultra Ball to find them or Supporters like Lillie's Determination to draw more cards.

 (3) Is a specific matchup giving you trouble?
-Pokémon often provides "silver bullet" cards intended to counter dominant strategies.
-Common examples include damage prevention (Shaymin, Battle Cage), ability negation (Garbador, Team Rocket's Watchtower), and splashable OHKO-attackers (Drapion V, Lillie's Clefairy ex).
+TPC often prints "silver bullets" meant to counter dominant strategies.
+Common examples include damage prevention (Shaymin, Battle Cage), ability negation (Garbodor, Team Rocket's Watchtower), and splashable OHKOs (Drapion V, Lillie's Clefairy ex).

 Deckbuilding Example 1: Team Rocket's Honchkrow